neoforged/.github/primers/README.md

 ## License

-The primers in this directory are under the copyright and licensed by their original authors
+The primers are under the copyright and licensed by their original authors

 ### 1.12 - 1.15

 Primers for versions 1.12-1.15 are under the copyright of [@williewillus](https://github.com/williewillus) and licensed under the MIT license.

-See [the Choose a License website](https://choosealicense.com/licenses/mit/) for additional details, and see the [`LICENSE-WILLIEWILLUS`](LICENSE-WILLIEWILLUS) file for the full license text.
+See [the Choose a License website](https://choosealicense.com/licenses/mit/) for additional details, and see [`LICENSE-WILLIEWILLUS`](LICENSE-WILLIEWILLUS) for the full license text.

 ### 1.16 - 1.17

 Primers for versions 1.16-1.17 are under the copyright of [@50ap5ud5](https://github.com/50ap5ud5) and licensed under the Creative Commons Attribution 4.0 International.

-See [the Creative Commons website](https://creativecommons.org/licenses/by/4.0/) for additional details, and see the [`LICENSE-50AP5UD5`](LICENSE-50AP5UD5) file for the full license text.
+See [the Creative Commons website](https://creativecommons.org/licenses/by/4.0/) for additional details, and see [`LICENSE-50AP5UD5`](LICENSE-50AP5UD5) for the full license text.

 ### Other Versions

-All other primers in this directory are under the copyright of [@ChampionAsh5357](https://github.com/ChampionAsh5357) and licensed under the Creative Commons Attribution 4.0 International.
+All other primers are under the copyright of [@ChampionAsh5357](https://github.com/ChampionAsh5357) and licensed under the Creative Commons Attribution 4.0 International.

-See [the Creative Commons website](https://creativecommons.org/licenses/by/4.0/) for additional details, and see the [`LICENSE-CHAMPIONASH5357`](LICENSE-CHAMPIONASH5357) file  for the full license text.
+See [the Creative Commons website](https://creativecommons.org/licenses/by/4.0/) for additional details, and see [`LICENSE-CHAMPIONASH5357`](LICENSE-CHAMPIONASH5357) for the full license text.